How the government started taking UFOs seriously

 Though the report on unidentified aerial phenomena (UAPs in Pentagon parlance, but commonly called UFOs) finds no proof of extraterrestrial activity, the government’s findings did not rule out such activity.

-The news is the latest in what’s been a stretch of renewed openness in the United States on the possibility of and whether unknown life-forms could be stopping by Earth to see what all the buzz is about.
+The news is the latest in what has been a stretch of renewed openness in the United States on the possibility of whether unknown life-forms could be stopping by Earth to see what all the buzz is about.
 The belief that we might not be alone has risen from the pages of science-fiction books and blockbuster movies to the halls of government and intelligence agencies.
 A bipartisan political committee, UFOPac, has even called on Washington to give the public answers.

 So, how did we get here?
 What’s up with Washington taking UAP seriously now?
 While the government’s recent interest in UAP might feel fresh, it actually started 14 years and three administrations ago, with a Senate majority leader and an idea that his aides thought was, well, crazy.